-After review of the data collected in the 2018 WSS process, PWD believes wastewater discharges, runoff from agricultural land and wildlife continue to be priority sources of Cryptosporidium and pathogens.
+After review of the data collected in the 2021 Watershed Sanitary Survey process, PWD believes wastewater discharges, runoff from agricultural land and wildlife continue to be priority sources of Cryptosporidium and pathogens in the watershed.
 PWD recommends continuing a partnership approach to track changes and implement strategies to address these sources.
-PWD will continue to lead these data collection and coordination efforts among agencies and watershed partners through the Schuylkill Action Network.